norbusan/certbot-debian/docs/install.rst

 `letsencrypt-nosudo <https://github.com/diafygi/letsencrypt-nosudo>`_ or
 `simp_le <https://github.com/kuba/simp_le>`_ are more appropriate choices.

-The Apache plugin currently requires OS with augeas version 1.0; currently `it supports
+The Apache plugin currently requires an OS with augeas version 1.0; currently `it supports
 <https://github.com/certbot/certbot/blob/master/certbot-apache/certbot_apache/constants.py>`_
 modern OSes based on Debian, Fedora, SUSE, Gentoo and Darwin.

+Installing with ``certbot-auto`` requires 512MB of RAM in order to build some of the dependencies.
+Installing from pre-built OS packages avoids this requirement.
+You can also temporarily set a swap file.
+See "Problems with Python virtual environment" below for details.

 Alternate installation methods
 ================================